Panelists: Russell Moore, Curtis Woods, Isaac Adams, Kevin DeYoung, Jonathan Leeman (moderator)

 Event: The Gospel Coalition 2017 National Conference, Indianapolis, Indiana

-Russell Moore (MDiv, New Orleans Baptist Theological Seminary; PhD, The Southern Baptist Theological Seminary) is president of the Ethics & Religious Liberty Commission of the Southern Baptist Convention and a Council member of The Gospel Coalition.
-He has authored many books, including Onward: Engaging the Culture without Losing the Gospel (2015), The Storm-Tossed Family: How the Cross Reshapes the Home (2018), and The Courage to Stand: Facing Your Fear Without Losing Your Soul (2020).
+Russell Moore (MDiv, New Orleans Baptist Theological Seminary; PhD, The Southern Baptist Theological Seminary) public theologian at Christianity Today and director of Christianity Today’s Public Theology Project.
+He has written many books, including Onward: Engaging the Culture without Losing the Gospel (2015), The Storm-Tossed Family: How the Cross Reshapes the Home (2018), and The Courage to Stand: Facing Your Fear Without Losing Your Soul (2020).
 He and his wife, Maria, are the parents of five sons.

 Curtis A. Woods is associate executive director for the Kentucky Baptist Convention.
 He holds undergraduate and graduate level degrees in social work, urban studies, and pastoral theology.
 He earned a PhD in biblical spirituality at The Southern Baptist Theological Seminary in Louisville, Kentucky.
 His research interests are in African-American intellectual history.

-Kevin DeYoung (PhD, University of Leicester) is senior pastor of Christ Covenant Church in Matthews, North Carolina, board chairman of The Gospel Coalition, and assistant professor of systematic theology at Reformed Theological Seminary (Charlotte).
-He has authored numerous books, including Just Do Something.
+Kevin DeYoung (PhD, University of Leicester) is senior pastor of Christ Covenant Church in Matthews, North Carolina, Council member of The Gospel Coalition, and associate professor of systematic theology at Reformed Theological Seminary (Charlotte).
+He has written numerous books, including Just Do Something.
 Kevin and his wife, Trisha, have nine children: Ian, Jacob, Elizabeth, Paul, Mary, Benjamin, Tabitha, Andrew, and Susannah.